John Guzzwell: Trekka

 When Guzzwell was 22 he built Trekka in his spare time, using a design from the English naval architect John Laurent Giles that was based on Sopranino, a 1950 ultralight sailing yacht.
 Guzzwell asked Giles to strengthen the design and use a yawl rig.
 Guzzwell laid her keel and then clamped and glued the hull in the boiler room of the local YMCA.
 He completed her construction in a storeroom at the back of Johnny Bell's Fish and Chip Shop on View street.
 He launched her in August 1954.

 According to Practical Boat Owner magazine, "Trekkas light-displacement hull was many years ahead of its time.
 She was exquisitely built, with fine dovetail joints and a beautiful interior, with the varnished red-cedar planks offset by white-painted frames and stringers, and varnished spruce masts."
 Rather than an inboard diesel engine, she carried a four horsepower outboard engine together with four gallons of fuel kept in a locker.

 After his circumnavigation, Guzzwell sailed Trekka to Hawaii where she was sold.
 After two further owners, she was bought by the Thermopylae Club of Victoria and sailed single-handed back to Victoria by Eric Abranovich, a journey of 3,500 miles taking about 50 days.
 Guzzwell was present to witness her return.

 Boatbuilding

-In the early 1960s, he built the 45ft (13.7m) cutter, Treasure, aboard which he and his family voyaged widely.
-In the mid-1990s, he built the 30ft (9.1m) fractionally-rigged cold-molded sloop, Endangered Species.
+In the early 1960s, he built the 45 ft (13.7m) cutter, Treasure, aboard which he and his family voyaged widely.
+In the mid-1990s, he built the 30 ft (9.1m) fractionally-rigged cold-molded sloop, Endangered Species.

 Yacht racing

 While aged 68, he raced Endangered Species in the 1998 singlehanded Transpacific Yacht Races from San Francisco to Hawaii, taking part again in 2002.

-He was the patron of the Mini Globe Race, in which a fleet of 19ft (5.8m) plywood/epoxy, Class Globe 580 yachts will race around the world, along a similar route to Trekkas.
+He was the patron of the Mini Globe Race, in which a fleet of 19 ft (5.8m) plywood/epoxy, Class Globe 580 yachts will race around the world, along a similar route to Trekkas.